hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

     }
     ```

-Remember in [run.api.js](#setup-local-debug-environment-in-vsc), we have set variables M365_CLIENT_ID and ALLOWED_APP_ID in environment.
+Remember in [run.api.js](#setup-local-debug-environment-in-vsc), we have set variables M365_CLIENT_ID and ALLOWED_APP_IDS in environment.
 Now the Function App can only be called by those client whose client id is in the list of ALLOWED_APP_IDS or equals to M365_CLIENT_ID.
 M365_CLIENT_ID should be the client id of your Teams app.
 So that your Teams tab app is able to call your function.

-## Call the function from your client with Teams SDK
+## Call the function from your client with TeamsFx SDK

 1. We recommend setting function endpoint and function name in environment variables.
 In `teamsfx/app.local.yml` file, find the action `file/updateEnv` and add new envs.
     ```yml